Cyprus: Culture

-Greek Cypriots and Turkish Cypriots share a lot in common in their culture due to cultural exchanges but also have differences.
-Several traditional food (such as souvla and halloumi) and beverages are similar, as well as expressions and ways of life.
+Greek and Turkish Cypriots share many cultural traits, while also possessing some differences.
+Several traditional foods (such as souvla and halloumi) and beverages are similar, as well as expressions and ways of life.
 Hospitality and buying or offering food and drinks for guests or others are common among both.
 In both communities, music, dance and art are integral parts of social life and many artistic, verbal and nonverbal expressions, traditional dances such as tsifteteli, similarities in dance costumes and importance placed on social activities are shared between the communities.
 However, the two communities have distinct religions and religious cultures, with the Greek Cypriots traditionally being Greek Orthodox and Turkish Cypriots traditionally being Sunni Muslims, which has partly hindered cultural exchange.
 Greek Cypriots have influences from Greece and Christianity, while Turkish Cypriots have influences from Turkey and Islam.

 The Limassol Carnival Festival is an annual carnival which is held at Limassol, in Cyprus.
 The event which is very popular in Cyprus was introduced in the 20th century.

 Arts

 The art history of Cyprus can be said to stretch back up to 10,000 years, following the discovery of a series of Chalcolithic period carved figures in the villages of Khoirokoitia and Lempa.
 The island is the home to numerous examples of high quality religious icon painting from the Middle Ages as well as many painted churches.
 Cypriot architecture was heavily influenced by French Gothic and Italian renaissance introduced in the island during the era of Latin domination (1191–1571).

-A well known traditional art that dates at least from the 14th century is the Lefkara lace (also known as "Lefkaratika", which originates from the village Lefkara.
-Lefkara lace is recognised as an intangible cultural heritage (ICH) by Unesco, and it is characterised by distinct design patterns, and its intricate, time-consuming production process.
-A genuine Lefkara lace with full embroidery can take typically hundreds of hours to be made, and that is why it is usually priced quite high.
+A well known traditional art that dates at least from the 14th century is the Lefkara lace, which originates from the village of Lefkara.
+Lefkara lace is recognised as an intangible cultural heritage (ICH) by UNESCO, and it is characterised by distinct design patterns, and its intricate, time-consuming production process.
 Another local form of art that originated from Lefkara is the production of Cypriot Filigree (locally known as Trifourenio), a type of jewellery that is made with twisted threads of silver.
-In Lefkara village there is government funded centre named Lefkara Handicraft Centre the mission of which is to educate and teach the art of making the embroidery and silver jewellery.
-There's also the Museum of Traditional Embroidery and Silversmithing located in the village which has large collection of local handmade art.